Firefly Counseling Services, P.C.

 Certified Children's Yoga Instructor, Imagination Yoga

-Sara is a Licensed Marriage and Family Therapist (LMFT) with the Oregon Board of Licensed Professional Counselors and Therapists and specializes in working with adults and couples.
-Sara is the clinical supervisor and program director for Firefly Counseling Services, P.C. graduate education program.
+Sara is a Licensed Marriage and Family Therapist (LMFT) with the Oregon Board of Licensed Professional Counselors and Therapists and specializes in working with adults and couples and is recognized and certified by the board as a supervisor.
+Sara is the clinical supervisor and program director for Firefly Institute of Research and Education (FIRE) graduate education program and works directly in partnership with affiliated universities for providing graduate education and training.
 She provides clinical supervision, education, training and mentorship for graduate students from multiple universities in the Portland Metro area.
 Sara received her Bachelor’s degree in psychology from Southern Oregon University and her Masters of Education from the University of Oregon in Couples and Family Therapy.
 She is trained in working with individuals, couples and families utilizing Narrative, Family Systems, and Gottman Method Therapies.
 Sara has completed advanced training in Gottman Method Couples Therapy (Levels 1, 2, & 3) and is pursuing her certification.
 Sara has a focus on utilizing the contextual and inherent strengths that people already have.
 She has an expertise in addressing a wide array of problems, including, but not limited to: Marital discord, relational conflict/family crisis, guiding families or individuals through LGBTQ coming-out processes, personal growth/identity development, depression, anxiety, and stress-management.

 Sara’s approach to counseling involves a fine balance between insight-oriented work, practical skill-development, and relational repair and strengthening.
 She understands that engaging in therapy can be an intimidating and at times overwhelming process, thus she engages with her clients in a way that clients reflect to be warm, approachable, and effective.